 Zhongli Pan is an adjunct Professor in the Department of Biological and Agricultural Engineering at the University of California, Davis.
 Professor Pan studies infrared heating technologies for various food processes, including blanching, peeling, roasting, drying, disinfection, and disinfestation.
 He also works on improving the values of agricultural products and their components through new and improved postharvest and processing technologies; characterizing the physical, chemical, and rhetorical properties of agriculture and food products; and modeling and optimizing food processing for improved food quality and ensured food safety.

 Adjunct Professor, Department of Biological and Agricultural Engineering, University of California, Davis, CA, USA

 Ruihong Zhang is a Professor in the Department of Biological and Agricultural Engineering at the University of California, Davis.
 Professor Zhang studies the treatment of agricultural and food wastes for pollution prevention and resource utilization, as well as environmental quality control for animal and human environments.
-She also researches biological, physical, and chemical processing techniques for organic waste converstion and nutrient management, and control of gaseous and particulate emissions from animal houses and food processing facilities.
+She also researches biological, physical, and chemical processing techniques for organic waste conversion and nutrient management and control of gaseous and particulate emissions from animal houses and food processing facilities.

 Professor, Department of Biological and Agricultural Engineering, University of California, Davis, USA

 Steven Zicari is a Postdoctoral Researcher in the Department of Biological and Agricultural Engineering at the University of California, Davis.
 His research is focused on improved characterization of Energy Beet non-sucrose compositions and the study of their effects on conversion to fuels.
 He hopes his research will optimize downstream processing steps and create opportunities for upstream genetic plant modifications.